Ph.D., University of Notre Dame (2002)

 Adelphi has a Collaboration Project--an open, inclusive, and diverse group that works to engage ALL campus constituents around issues of social justice and community building.
 I have been involved in Adelphi's Collaboration Project since 2007.
 During the fall 2010 semester, I served as coordinator.
 I also served as coordinator for the "End Gendered Violence" initiative of the Collaboration Project during the fall 2011 and spring 2012 semesters.
 For more information about the Collaboration Project, see: http://events.adelphi.edu/collaborationproject/

-During the fall 2010 semester, I became Director of the Gender Studies minor.
+Since the fall 2010 semester, I have served as Director of the Gender Studies minor.
 For more information about the program, see:

 Political philosophy from ancient to contemporary, politics of the family, feminist theory, politics and literature, gender and international relations, diversity, and Gender Studies.